GadiRay/gatsby-starter-delog/_data/blog/2020-04-29-build-and-publish-personal-website-in-5-minutes-with-gatsby-js.md

 First, change the repo name in `static/admin/config.yml` to yours: `your-username/my-new-blog`

-commit and push it to master
+Commit and push it to master.

-Create GitHub OAuth Client ID:
+Go to GitHub and create OAuth Client ID:

 * Settings -> Developer settings -> OAuth Apps -> Register a new application
 * Fill in the next fields